 If someone signs up for your newsletter, you could send them your most recent newsletter the moment they sign up or you could send them a welcome series with your top content to help new subscribers understand what they can expect from you.

 Whether you’re a coder who can build beautiful HTML-based email templates or a novice who’s never built an email before, having a way to build an email template can be a huge timesaver.
 It allows you to visually see your email before it goes out.

 Many tools have a drag-and-drop email template builder in which you can drag commonly used widgets, such as images or text, into the email to quickly and easily build professional-looking email templates.

 Testing tools for your email newsletter

 Testing your emails can help you maximize your subscribers’ engagement (and ROI) of each email.
-Many tools have built in A/B testing functionality that allow you to test everything from subject lines to images to body content.
+Many tools like Klaviyo have built in A/B testing functionality that allow you to test everything from subject lines to images to body content.